agarzonp/2D-Invaderers/README.md

 - Data-driven

-CSV file format parser is use to read any game configuration.
+CSV file format parser is used to read any game configuration.

 For this project, it is used to load the level and create the different invaderers.

+- Sounds

+Any sound to be used in the game, must be registered in SoundIds.h The id given to the sound is the one that is used to play any sound from anywhere in the code by the SoundManager